Yellowstone bison carcass disposal breeds unique alliances

-BILLINGS, Montana (AP) — A shared interest in bison migrating into the Gardiner Basin has created a unique partnership.
+BILLINGS, Mont. — A shared interest in bison migrating into the Gardiner Basin has created a unique partnership.

 Since 2013, Buffalo Bridge has provided a unique service in the Gardiner Basin by scavenging bison hides, hooves, heads, ribcages, fat and internal organs from bison that hunters kill.
 From the scraps the members make bison jerky and bone broth.
 They also can internal organs like heart meat and make clothing and decorations.